Kuapa Kokoo, Ghana:

 Ngoleagorbu Cocoa Farmers’ Union, Sierra Leone:

-Our partners say contract tracing has been a very visible part of the government’s response.
-One partner reported that the ‘COVID-19 Response team’ had come to collect someone suspected to have Corona virus for transfer to Freetown just opposite their office (see photo below).
+Our partners say contact tracing has been a very visible part of the government’s response.
+One partner reported that the ‘COVID-19 Response team’ had come to collect someone suspected to have coronavirus for transfer to Freetown just opposite their office (see photo below).
 One colleague told us: “The contact tracing seems to be going well because primary contacts are the main focus; they are traced and quarantined at the moment”.

 Given the history of the Ebola outbreak, Sierra Leone focused on preparation and proactive measures from the start, weeks before COVID-19 arrived.
 There has also been a holistic approach - the training that have been undertaken at a national level are not only about science and health systems, but also compassion, as anxiety runs particularly high amid an infectious disease pandemic, and especially because of the trauma of Ebola.